SgtSwagrid/github-graph/README.md

 ### What's wrong with extenal references?

-Instead of [inlining](https://en.wikipedia.org/wiki/Inline_expansion) the concerned files straight into each repository, why not just link to them and have users or build tools take the information straight from the source?
+Instead of [inlining](https://en.wikipedia.org/wiki/Inline_expansion) the concerned files straight into each repository, why not just link to them and direct users or build tools straight to the source?
 The computer-sciency answer is that sometimes, especially for small things, inlines are more efficient despite the extra duplication.
 But the real reason is that many tools don't support indirection.
 You can't tell GitHub "I don't have a `.gitignore`, but look over there at that other project, I'd like to use theirs".